Chief of Police Albert S. Wells

 Albert S. Wells

-Chief Albert Wells succumbed to a gunshot wound inflicted the previous day while attempting to arrest a juvenile who had been stealing money from a bank.
+Chief of Police Albert Wells succumbed to a gunshot wound inflicted the previous day while attempting to arrest a juvenile who had been stealing money from the People's Bank of Woodbury.

 The boy had been suspected of entering the bank while it was closed during the lunch hour and stealing small amounts of money.